 Since you didn’t get a tech stock windfall and you’ve got to keep grinding it out for at least another 15 years, how are you going to get by?

 Something to keep in mind when discussing the duration of spousal support.

 As you just learned, the divorce issues San Jose couples face are often much more complex than those faced by divorcing couples in other parts of California.
 And if you're not careful, or choose the wrong mediator, your divorce can become a disaster!

 That's why you'll get the best result in your San Jose divorce mediation by working with us.

-And since we offer flat-fee mediation services, we have no vested interest in prolonging the conflict because we don’t bill you hourly like a lawyer would.
+And since we offer flat-fee mediation services, we have no vested interest in prolonging the conflict because we don’t bill you hourly as a lawyer would.